top of page

 Doctor Instruction:

-You are a Foundation Year Doctor working in the Emergency Department.
+You are a doctor working in the emergency department.
 Your next patient is a 65-year-old woman, Marie Bobbins, presenting following a fall.
 Please take a history and perform an appropriate examination.

 Patient History: